Game-Time-Sentry/game-time-sentry/README.md

 > Proof of concept.
 Work in progress...

+> Notes on development: Gameplay Time Tracker ver.
+3.1.0.0 works fine in the the current Windows 11 environment, which hopefully gives a lot of time for the development of the new application.

 ## What is Game Time Sentry?

 This is a simple background application for tracking game time.
 It's designed to work only in a Windows environment.